agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 These [violin plots][violin] show the distribution of accidents by day of the week over the 17 year period.
-There is a large drop in the number of accidents on weekends, indicating a decrease in the number of riders.
+There is a large drop in the number of accidents on weekends,

+**TODO:** Think this through.

+indicating a decrease in the number of riders.
 This is surprising to me, I did not realize bikes where so popular for commuting and weekday errands.